polterguy/polterguy.github.io/documentation/magic.lambda.ad-auth/index.md

 The last parts is crucial since this package _only_ changes authentication, and _not_ authorisation.
-This implies that you'll still need to use the default role assignment from the default Magic logic, which does a lookup into the _"magic/roles"_ database table - And in order to associate a user with roles, you'll need an actual username.
+This implies that you'll still need to use the default role assignment from the default Magic logic, which does a lookup into the _"magic/roles"_ database table - And in order to associate a user with roles, you'll need an actual username to associate with the role(s) of the user.
 However, the passwords of your users as you create these are irrelevant, since the default password logic of Magic is never applied once you've configured your Magic app to function according to the above recipe.
+This allows you to still apply (most) of the default auth parts to your users, such as locking them out, imprison them, impersonate them, etc - See the video documentation for the _"Auth"_ menu item to understand what this is.
+The one thing that will _not_ work though is the ability send a user a _"forgot password link"_, etc for obvious reasons - Since Magic no longer is responsible for maintaining your users' passwords, but rather your Windows Active Directory Controller.

 ## Project website